 The Department of Security Officers work to provide an immediate response to emergency calls.
 The department also works closely with a full range of emergency responder resources to assure a complete and timely response to all emergency calls.
+Priority response is given to crimes against persons and personal injuries.
 The Department responds to all reports of crime and/or emergencies that occur within their jurisdiction.
 All reported crimes will be investigated by the college and may become a matter of public record subject to privacy laws.
-All incidents and reports of incidents occurring on-campus, or non-campus buildings, or on recognized public property adjacent to or contiguous to College-owned, -controlled, -operated, or -recognized facilities, buildings, or areas are documented and processed for further investigation and review by the Director of Safety and Security, Dean of Campus Affairs, Director of Compliance, and/or local law enforcement, depending upon the nature of the crime or emergency.
+All incidents and reports of incidents occurring on-campus, or non-campus buildings, or on recognized public property adjacent to or contiguous to College-owned, -controlled, -operated, or - recognized facilities, buildings, or areas are documented and processed for further investigation and review by the Director of Safety and Security Dean of Campus Affairs, Director of Compliance, and/or local law enforcement, depending upon the nature of the crime or emergency.
 If assistance is required from local law enforcement, the Department of Security will contact the appropriate agency for further assistance and investigation.
-Additional information obtained via any investigation will also be forwarded to the Dean of Campus Affairs that handle any potential student code of conduct violations, or the Talent and Culture Department, if the incident involves employee conduct that is not a Title IX or civil rights matter.
+Additional information obtained via any investigation will also be forwarded to the Dean of Campus Affairs that handle any potential student code of conduct violations, the Director of Compliance if the incident involves sexual assault, harassment, or civil rights violations, or the Human Resources Department if the incident involves employee conduct that is not a Title IX or civil rights matter.

-If a sexual assault, sex-based harassment, dating/ domestic violence, stalking, and civil rights violations should occur on campus, staff on scene, including the Department of Security, will offer the victim resources and services as well as file a report with the Office for Equal Opportunity and Civil Rights.
+If a sexual assault, sexual harassment, dating/ domestic violence, stalking, and civil rights violations should occur on campus, staff on scene, including the Department of Security, will offer the victim a wide variety of resources and services as well as file a report with the Office for Equal Opportunity and Civil Rights.
 This publication contains information about on and off campus resources and services and is made available to the Gateway Technical College community.
 The information regarding "resources" is not provided to infer that those resources are "crime reporting entities" for Gateway Technical College.